-Evernote is currently one of the leading cloud services.
+Evernote is a cloud-based, note taking service.
 Its popularity has grown, not only for individual use, but for corporate use as well.
 However, protection against data loss is one of the most critical security points for individuals and small businesses and has created the need to backup Evernote.

 Why Backup Evernote?